 When teams fail to document problems or follow up on corrective actions, issues can recur, sometimes with more severe consequences.
 If a team member misses a milestone, fails to comply, or has ongoing nonconformity, acting without a structured response puts business operations at risk.

-A corrective action plan template provides a step-by-step workflow to identify problems, uncover root causes, assign responsibility, and implement corrective actions.
-It helps managers keep each team member responsible, set timeframes for improvements, and prevent issues from happening again.
+A corrective action plan template provides a step-by-step workflow for identifying problems, uncovering root causes, assigning responsibility, and implementing corrective actions.
+It helps managers hold each team member accountable, set timeframes for improvement, and prevent recurring issues.
+In this article, you'll learn what a corrective action plan is, how it fits into the CAPA process, who benefits most from using a template, and how to put one to work on your team.

 We've seen how recurring problems can stall a team's progress and damage trust between its members.
 Using a corrective action plan template can help put everyone on the same page, so accountability and transparency don't fall through the cracks.

-Use corrective and preventative action (CAPA) templates to document nonconformities, investigate causes, and monitor implementation of action steps that meet regulatory requirements.
+Quality assurance teams: Use corrective and preventive action (CAPA) templates to document nonconformities, investigate causes, and monitor the implementation of action steps to meet regulatory requirements.

-Manufacturing and operations teams Improve work processes, reduce error rates, and resolve safety or quality issues with detailed action tracking.
+Manufacturing and operations teams: Improve work processes, reduce error rates, and resolve safety or quality issues through detailed action tracking.

-Corrective action plans only work if they’re easy to manage.
-That’s why Asana’s free corrective action plan template gives teams one place to log issues, document solutions, and track resolution over time.
+Corrective action plans only work if they're easy to manage.
+That's why this free corrective action plan template gives teams a single place to log issues, document solutions, and track resolutions over time.

 Use this template to: